 You may decide you want to view graphic online content, but others around you may not.
 If your impulse is to share media that by any measure most would consider graphic and therefore potentially distressing, again ask yourself why.
 Think about who might inadvertently be exposed to any graphic content that you share, such as older kids, teens, trauma survivors, or anyone who might be particularly vulnerable to distress or other mental health concerns that can be triggered by even vicarious exposure to disturbing sights and sounds.

 6. Reach Out for Support

 If you experience any symptoms of distress related to viewing graphic content online, including triggers of serious pre-existing mental health concerns like depression, substance abuse, or thoughts of harming or killing yourself, you’re not alone: The national Disaster Distress Helpline offers 24/7, free and confidential support.
-Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained counselor.
+Call or text 1-800-985-5990 to connect with a trained counselor.

 Christian Burgess, MSW, is Director of the national Disaster Distress Helpline, a program of the U.S. Substance Abuse and Mental Health Services Administration administered by MHA-NYC.